 But is it really?
 While the Weber Connect app is powerful and filled with recipes, you cannot remotely control this grill.
 All the temperature device does is monitor temperatures and send that information to your phone or display it on the small screen on the grill.
 There are only two temperature probes, so you cannot monitor a lot of items.
 While the app is good, this grill isn't smart and fails to compete with many third-party devices.

 What you are promised is the ease of grilling.
 You won't even need to think.
 All the rigors and trials of grilling are swept away by technology that tells you how to set the burners, when to flip and when to remove the food.
 Aside from walking out to the grill periodically, you can sit on the couch and let your phone control your grilling.
 Better living through technology and none of that pesky hanging out by the grill.
 After all, why would you want to have to be outside just to grill?

 Okay, enough ranting about the joy of grilling.
 The truth is that this is a $1,000 grill with a two-port temperature monitor fitted into a side table.
 The kicker is that for a little over a hundred bucks you can get Weber's four-port Grill Hub and set it on the side table.
-Yes, Weber is price gouging and they know it, but they also know that the person who buys this grill trusts the name and thinks they are getting the best money can buy.
-They are not.
-While there isn't anything wrong with this grill, I consider it a no buy.
+Yes, Weber is price gouging and they know it, but they also know that the person who buys this grill trusts the name.
+They think they are getting the best money can buy.
+Most won't bother to read this Weber grill review.
+While there isn't anything wrong with this grill, I don't recommend it.

 Try this version.
 It is an identical grill but without the technology.
 You get everything you need and save $200USD.
 If you want temperature monitoring that accesses the Weber Connect App add in the Weber Grill Hub for around $130USD.
 You save $70 and get four ports instead of two.